The Sicilian Clan

 Written by: Henri Verneuil, José Giovanni, Pierre Pelegri from a novel by Auguste Le Breton

 Produced by: Jacques-E. Strauss

 Directed by Henri Verneuil

 American crime fanatics wary of European imports now have access to a fully Region-A disc of a big-star, big budget French-Italian-American gangster film from 1969, Henri Verneuil’s exciting The Sicilian Clan.
-It was filmed in two separate versions, a multi-lingual European original and a less exciting, English language cut for America.
-A huge hit overseas, The Sicilian Clan didn’t make a ripple when given a spotty release here in 1970.
+It was filmed in two separate versions, a multi-lingual European original and a less exciting, English-language cut for America.
+A huge hit overseas, The Sicilian Clan didn’t make a ripple when given a spotty release in the U.S. in 1970.
 It hasn’t been seen much here since, but I’ve been talking it up forever.
-For almost 25 years, the only way I could recall it was to play the soundtrack album featuring the eccentric music of Ennio Morricone.
+For almost 25 years the only way I could recall it was to play the soundtrack album featuring the eccentric music of Ennio Morricone.
 That’s why we bought so many soundtrack albums back before home video, as a way to re-live movies we couldn’t see.